 Global objectives - local roots: the background to our strategy

 In order to make a tangible contribution to mastering the global sustainability challenges, we are aligning our sustainability strategy closely with the Sustainable Development Goals (SDGs) set by the United Nations.
 With the aid of a materiality analysis, we identified the topics and goals where our contributions will have the greatest impact – and which our stakeholders consider the most relevant.
-Interseroh’s Sustainability Advisory Board comprising experts from industry, commerce, science and civil society helped us set priorities and add detail to our value proposition.
-This process has resulted in the definition of our four strategic core areas, which are underpinned by more detailed points of focus.
+In 2020, we reviewed the materiality matrix to reflect current developments and slightly adjusted the way in which we assess specific topics.
+This did not affect the four strategic core areas derived from this process.
+More on this in the Interseroh 2020 Sustainability Report.

 Taking concrete steps to implement our climate strategy

 50% fewer emissions at our sites by 2025